aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 PASCAL VOC [Annotations](https://github.com/aiformankind/wildfire-smoke-detection-camera/tree/master/input/annotations/xmls)

-**Note: We will release a bigger official dataset on JUNE 20, 2020.**

 ## Model Performance
 We had developed 3 models: SuperDuper-v1, SuperDuper-v2, and SuperDuper-edge using the same provided dataset above.
 One of them, SuperDuper-edge is optimized for edge device.
 The table shows the performance of our models.